shwina/still-magic/_chapters_en/index.md

     with what one of your peers has done.
     Where did you make different changes?
     Do any of those differences change the program's behavior?
+3. Create a Pip package that will install the scripts as a Python package.
+4. Test your package by installing it in a virtual environment called `combine-test`.

 ### [s:reuse](#CHAPTER): A Generic Data Windowing Function